mscottkey/roleplai-gm/docs/AI_FLOW_PATTERNS.md

 # AI Flow Design Patterns

-This document outlines the standard pattern for creating, managing, and invoking AI flows within the RoleplAI GM application.
+This document outlines the standard pattern for creating, managing, and invoking AI flows within the application.
 Following this pattern ensures consistency, type safety, and maintainability.

 ## Core Principles